Beating Burnout in Nursing

 10:30 MORNING TEA

-Karen-Ann ClarkeWhere Do You Start and the Patient Stops?
+Craig MaloneyWhere Do You Start and the Patient Stop?
 When Boundaries Creep...

 When nurses complete their final year of study and enter the world of nursing they are novices and will have ill-defined professional boundaries.
-Although it is often drilled into nurses the importance of developing strong therapeutic relationships with patients, the idea of separating oneself from someone else’s struggles can be difficult.
+Although the importance of developing strong therapeutic relationships with patients is often drilled into nurses, the idea of separating oneself from someone else’s struggles can be difficult.
 This session debates the importance of limiting idealism of nursing and developing strong boundaries to prevent the job ‘getting under your skin’ and affecting your personal life.
 Includes:

 - How to know when a boundary is breached